Chiesa del Gesù Nuovo

 Chiesa del Gesù Nuovo information

-The church lies on the northern side of the beautiful Piazza del Gesù Nuovo, a favourite late-night hang-out for students and lefties.
-At its centre soars Giuseppe Genuino's lavish Guglia dell'Immacolata , built between 1747 and 1750.
-On 8 December, the feast of the Immacolata, firemen scramble up to the top to place a wreath of flowers at the Virgin Mary's feet.
+The church flanks the northern side of beautiful Piazza del Gesù Nuovo , a favourite late-night hang-out for students and lefties.
+At its centre soars Giuseppe Genuino's lavish Guglia dell'Immacolata , an obelisk built between 1747 and 1750.
+On 8 December, the Feast of the Immacolata, firemen scramble up to the top to place a wreath of flowers at the Virgin Mary's feet.